Big fun for big kids in London

 Did you enjoy an idyllic, Enid Blyton-esque childhood shimmying up stout, ancient yews?
 Or, like me, spend your summers dangling from grimy suburban poplars?
 Either way, climbing trees is badass.
 The Great Big Tree Climbing Co will lead you and nine others (per session) into the canopy of a whopping great oak at Ally Pally, and supervise braver souls on a ‘branch walk’.
 Ropes provided (phew!).

 What happens when you mix the best thing about childhood (Lego) with the best thing about adulthood (cocktails)?
 A booze-fuelled robot-building competition, that’s what.
 The rules are simple: 1) form a team of no more than five people 2) make something that looks vaguely like a robot 3) give it a name and a special skill.
 It will then be judged while you get pissed.
 Sound nerve-wracking?
 Fear not: your opponents will be bricking it too.
-Every Wed from 7pm.
+Check their website for details.